nicolas-tdc/weave-nginx/README.md

 Modify default-env files for remote modifications

-Copy env files to the service's root directory.
 Modify root environment files for local modifications

 - Configure nginx.conf file manually or generate it automatically using *generate-configuration.sh* script.